-Abstract: Detecting chemical species in gas phase has recently received an increasing interest mainly for security control, trying to implement new systems allowing for extended dynamics and reactivity.
-In this work, an open-loop interrogation strategy is proposed to use radio-frequency acoustic transducers as micro-balances in that purpose.
-The resulting system is dedicated to the monitoring of chemical compounds in gaseous or liquid phase state.
-A 16 Hz standard deviation is demonstrated at 125 MHz, with a working frequency band in the 60 to 133 MHz range, answering the requirements for using Rayleigh and Love-wave-based delay lines operating with 40 $\mu$ m acoustic wavelength transducers.
-Moreover this electronic set-up was used to interrogate High overtone Bulk Acoustic wave Resonator (HBAR) microbalance, a new sensor class allowing for multi-mode interrogation for gravimetric measurement improvement.
-The noise source still limiting the system performance is due to the Analog-to-Digital Converter of the microcontroller, thus leaving open degrees-of-freedom for improving the obtained results by optimizing the voltage reference and board layout.
-The operation of the system is illustrated using a calibrated galvanic deposition at the surface of Love-wave delay-lines to assess theoretical predictions of their gravimetric sensitivity and to compare them with HBAR based sensor sensitivity.
+Abstract-Detecting chemical species in gas phase has recently received an increasing interest mainly for security control, trying to implement new systems allowing for extended dynamics and reactivity.
+In this work, an open-loop interrogation strategy is proposed to use radio-frequency acoustic transducers as micro-balances for that purpose.
+The resulting system is dedicated to the monitoring of chemical compounds in gaseous or liquid-phase state.
+A 16 Hz standard deviation is demonstrated at 125 MHz, with a working frequency band in the 60 to 133 MHz range, answering the requirements for using Rayleigh- and Love-wave-based delay lines operating with 40-μm acoustic wavelength transducers.
+Moreover, this electronic setup was used to interrogate a high-overtone bulk acoustic wave resonator (HBAR) microbalance, a new sensor class allowing for multi-mode interrogation for gravimetric measurement improvement.
+The noise source still limiting the system performance is due to the analog-to-digital converter of the microcontroller, thus leaving open degrees-of-freedom for improving the obtained results by optimizing the voltage reference and board layout.
+The operation of the system is illustrated using a calibrated galvanic deposition at the surface of Love-wave delay lines to assess theoretical predictions of their gravimetric sensitivity and to compare them with HBARbased sensor sensitivity.